Sole Proprietorship vs. LLC

 Liability Protection

-A sole proprietorship doesn’t provide this type of protection.
-It offers no legal separation between the business and the sole owner.
-That means the owner is responsible for covering any debts, such as if the business defaults on a loan or loses a lawsuit.
+A sole proprietorship doesn’t provide this type of protection as it doesn’t offer any legal separation between the business and its owner.
+As a result, this means that the owner is responsible for covering any liabilities or debts the business may accumulate (e.g., if it defaults on a loan or loses a lawsuit).

 An LLC, on the other hand, provides liability protection to its owners.
-If the business defaults on a loan, but obeyed all local, state, and federal rules and regulations and acted properly, the owners aren’t financially responsible for the debts or obligations of the business.
-That means a court can’t seize those owners’ personal assets to pay for such debts or obligations.
+If the business defaults on a loan, but obeyed all local, state, and federal rules and regulations and acted properly, the owners can’t be held financially responsible for the business’s debts or obligations.
+This means that a court can’t seize those owners’ personal assets to pay for the LLC’s liabilities (only business assets can be used).

 Taxes